markstringer-dti/markstringer-dti.github.io/dti.md

 And where do you put this list of things to do?
 To be honest, I've got my preferences, but I try not to force them on the team.
 This is tricky because most of these things are proprietary and will involve some outlay and commitment.
 But I think the team should figure out all together what kind of thing they should use to communicate.

-They might want to start out with a spreadsheet, but somebody will probably find out quite soon that that's a nightmare to maintain.
+They might want to start out with a spreadsheet, but somebody will probably find out quite soon that that's too difficult to maintain.
 They might want to start out with a physical wall, but in these days of everyone working from home, I'm not sure how you could make that work.

 I'm going to come out and admit that I like Jira.
 Well, I don't really like it and I curse it a lot.
 But it seems to be the best application for keeping track of the status of an issue.
 Also, it seems to be pretty good at keeping hold of the discussion that's gone on around and issue.

 ##### Maybe a roadmap

-I've found that roadmaps can be very useful if they can be thrown together quickly and have some kind of regular cadence structure to make sure that they're maintained.
+I've found that roadmaps can be very useful.
+They don't have to be perfect to start with.
+What they do need is some kind of regular cadence to make sure that they're maintained.
 As I mentioned, looking at the roadmap in mid-sprint check seems to work really well.

 Any kind of tool that can be used to make a Kanban board (Trello or even Jira) works for this.
 All you need is a list of the big things that need to go into the product.
 They you need a way of ordering them so that some of these things are being dealt with "Now."
 Then some of them are "Next."
 Finally, some of them are "Later."
 You might also have a column for "Done."